strapi/documentation/docs/developer-docs/latest/guides/auth-request.md

 ---
-title: Authenticated request - Strapi Developer Documentation
+title: Authenticated request - Strapi Developer Docs
 description: Learn in this guide how you can request the API of your Strapi project as an authenticated user.
 canonicalUrl: https://docs.strapi.io/developer-docs/latest/guides/auth-request.html
 ---